Heather Neyedli – Principal Investigator

 Educational Background:

-Educational Background: BSc(H), Kinesiology – School of Health and Human Performance, Dalhousie University
+- Pursing a MSc in Kinesiology – School of Health and Human Performance – Dalhousie University

 Contact: sp313892@dal.ca